mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 (Note that just like any good sentence, they each have a period at the end.)

-Each subject, predicate, and object, is a node in a vast graph.
+Each subject, predicate, and object, is a node in a vast network.
 To keep these statements machine-readable and standardized, they usually come in the form of URIs, a.k.a. web links (I made up the first URL for the sake of argument, so don't try following it!):

     <http://data.rijksmuseum.nl/item/8909812347>   <http://purl.org/dc/terms/creator>  <http://dbpedia.org/resource/Rembrandt> .

 Conceptually, what this statement is saying is this:

-    <The Nightwatch>   <created by>   <Rembrandt van Rijn> .
+    <The Nightwatch>   <was created by>   <Rembrandt van Rijn> .

 It's important to remember that each URI in the first statement links to many other statements.
 In order to get the "labels" for each of these URI's, what we're really doing is just retrieving more LOD statements: